 Frustrated, I jiggled my legs awake and reached back to plump the pillow.
 It was soaking wet.
 What on earth?
 I jumped up and discovered the seat of my pants was also soaked.
 Rainwater had silently run down the wall behind my bed, soaking the pillow and mattress.
 Worse, the hostel had no other room available.
 In the deluge I packed up and moved to the hotel next door, happy to have found clean and dry accommodations with fast wifi, despite having to pay triple what the hostel was charging.

-I had scheduled this five-day stopover in Kuala Lumpur in order to get my two-month visa for Thailand, however the previous week I had discovered it was just as easy to do so in Istanbul, so when I arrived in the Malaysian capital I was fancy free for five whole days.
-It was not my first time in KL, but on all my previous visits I had been just passing through on my way to or from somewhere else.
+I had scheduled this five-day stopover in Kuala Lumpur in order to get my two-month visa for Thailand.
+The previous week, however, I’d applied for and received my Thai Visa in Istanbul, so when I arrived in the Malaysian capital I was fancy free for five whole days.
+It was not my first time in KL, but on previous visits I’d just been passing through on my way to somewhere else.
 This time I was looking forward to seeing some of the city’s sights.
-The rain slackened enough that first evening for me to venture out into the Chinatown neighborhood where I was staying.
+The rain slackened enough for me to venture out into the Chinatown neighborhood where I was staying.
 Seeking shelter beneath the high canopies that arch over Petaling Street, I browsed through market stalls and fended off hawkers until the sun finally set and hundreds of crimson paper lanterns were set aglow.